DBAPI User Guide

 • The default API return data format is {success: true, msg: xxx, data: xxx}

-• In some cases, the response data format needs to be transformed, such as the low-code framework AMIS which requires the interface return data to carry the status field.
-In this case, the global data transformation plugin can be used to transform the entire API return data format.
+• In some cases, the response data format needs to be transformed, such as the low-code framework AMIS which requires the API response data to carry the status field.
+In this case, the global data transformation plugin can be used to transform the entire response data format of the API.

 Plugin Difference Explanation: Note the difference between data transformation plugins and global data transformation plugins.
-Data transformation plugins transform the executor execution results (such as transforming the results of SQL executor executing query SQL), while global data transformation plugins transform the entire API execution results.
+Data transformation plugins transform the execution results of the executors (such as transforming the results of SQL executor executing query SQL), while global data transformation plugins transform the entire response data format of the API.

 # Parameter Processing Plugin